Corporate

 Examples of recent work in this area, whether individually or as part of a team, include:

-• Advising on the recognition of a restructuring plan under Part 26A of the Companies Act 2006; and
+• Advising on multiple restructuring plans under Part 26A of the Companies Act 2006.

 • Applications for permission to make a distribution to unsecured creditors under paragraph 65(3) of Schedule B1 to the Insolvency Act 1986;